-The decline in net earnings and diluted EPS for 2019 was due to the lower operating income and higher financial expenses, partly offset by lower income taxes resulting from the tax recoveries described in subsection 5.4.8 entitled "Income taxes" in this MD&A. Adjusted net earnings for 2019 were \$339.6 million or \$1.66 per diluted share, within the Company's adjusted diluted EPS guidance range of \$1.65 to \$1.70, and down 13.6% and 10.8%, respectively, compared to 2018 due to the decrease in adjusted operating income and higher financial expenses.
-The declines in diluted EPS and adjusted diluted EPS were partially offset by the benefit of a lower year-over-year share count from Company repurchases of shares under its share repurchase program.
-Adjusted EBITDA for the year totaled \$548.1 million and was within the Company's most recent guidance range of \$545 to \$555 million.
+The decline in net earnings and diluted EPS for fiscal 2019 compared to fiscal 2018 was due to the lower operating income and higher financial expenses, partly offset by lower income taxes resulting from the tax recoveries described in subsection 5.4.9 entitled "Income taxes" in this MD&A. The declines in diluted EPS and adjusted diluted EPS were partially offset by the benefit of a lower year-over-year share count from Company repurchases of shares under its share repurchase program.